Skip to Content

 Upcoming talks are to be confirmed.

-We run an active STEM engagement programme with schools in the Auckland-Albany and Palmerston North region.
-These provide activities and learning to underline student curriculum at NCEA Level 1 to 3.
+Our Science, Technology, Engineering and Mathematics (STEM) engagement programme provide activities and learning to underline student curriculum at NCEA Level 1 to 3.
 Find out more by contacting us below

 Current research within the school is presented through a series of research seminars.